 Dear Carlisle City Council,

-Please find attached response to your Freedom of Information Act request.
+Please find attached acknowledgment of your request under the Freedom of

 Carlisle City Council